 Knowing the most fertile days of your cycle can improve your chances of conceiving by helping you to determine the best time to have sexual intercourse.

 If you want to assess your fertility potential, there is a fertility test you can do which gives you an indication of your fertility by checking levels of FSH (Follicle Stimulating Hormone) in your urine.

 FSH plays an important role in your reproductive system and rising levels of FSH tend to be associated with reduced fertility.

-Babystart FertilCheck test also available from Dr Fertility is an easy home screening test which is very similar to a pregnancy test but the difference is that it checks for high levels of FSH.
+Babystart FertilCheck test is an easy home screening test which is very similar to a pregnancy test but the difference is that it checks for high levels of FSH.
 A negative result is a good sign meaning your FSH levels are not raised.
 This is not proof of fertility though so you should still see a doctor at clinics like the Meyer Menopause clinic if you have irregular periods or any menopause-like symptoms.

 Male fertility test

 Apart from women’s fertility tests and monitors you can also buy a test that will give you an indication of male fertility.

-Babystart FertilCount test from Dr Fertility measures sperm concentration and it’s fairly easy to use.
+Babystart FertilCount test measures sperm concentration and it’s fairly easy to use.

 First, collect a semen sample in the cup provided and after 15 minutes begin with the test.
 Make sure you read all the instructions beforehand and so that you know exactly what to do which will allow you to perform the test correctly.